Visa policy of Taiwan: Visa exemption

 Holders of passports of the following 65 jurisdictions do not require a visa to visit Taiwan for trips shorter than the duration of stay indicated (duration of stay starts from the next day of arrival).
 Extensions are not possible except for citizens of Canada and the United Kingdom, who may apply to extend the stay from 90 days to 180 days in accordance with the principle of reciprocity.

 Taiwan grants visa-free access to holders of passports of all states with which it has full diplomatic relations.

-The visa exemption does not apply for holders of emergency or temporary passports, except for citizens of Japan and the United States.
-Other visa exempt nationals holding such passports, however, would still be able to apply for a visa on arrival.

 90 days

-Holders of passports issued by the following 54 countries do not need a visa to visit Taiwan for trips less than 90 days:
+Holders of passports issued by the following countries do not need a visa to visit Taiwan for trips less than 90 days:

-1 — for British nationals, only British citizens are eligible.
+1 — for British nationals, only British citizens are eligible, except those whose passport states they were born in China (ie, naturalised British citizens originally with Chinese citizenship).

+2 — effective until 31 March 2030.

-2 — persons born in Mainland China are not eligible.
+3 — persons born in mainland China are not eligible.

-3 — for persons who acquired Marshallese citizenship at birth only.
+4 — for persons who acquired Marshallese citizenship at birth only.

-4 — persons born in Afghanistan, Mainland China, Iran, Iraq, Libya, Nigeria, Pakistan, Syria and Yemen are not eligible.
+5 — persons born in Afghanistan, mainland China, Iran, Iraq, Libya, Nigeria, Pakistan, Syria and Yemen are not eligible.

+6 — After arrival in Taiwan, UK and Canadian citizens may extend their initial 90-day-stay to 180 for free.
+This is because the UK and Canada both provide 180-day visa-free entry to Taiwan citizens.

 30 days

-Holders of passports issued by the following 8 countries do not need a visa to visit Taiwan for trips less than 30 days:
+Holders of passports issued by the following countries do not need a visa to visit Taiwan for trips less than 30 days:

-1 — persons born in Afghanistan, Mainland China, Iran, Iraq, Libya, Nigeria, Pakistan, Syria and Yemen are not eligible.
+1 — persons born in Afghanistan, mainland China, Iran, Iraq, Libya, Nigeria, Pakistan, Syria and Yemen are not eligible.

 14 days

-Holders of normal passports issued by the 3 following countries do not need a visa to visit Taiwan for trips less than 14 days.
+Holders of normal passports issued by the following countries do not need a visa to visit Taiwan for trips less than 14 days.
 They must hold proof of funds and hotel reservation or contact information in Taiwan.
 Holders of diplomatic and official passports are not eligible and must obtain a visa.

 Stateless permanent residents of Brunei holding Bruneian International Certificate of Identity (ICI) with a validity of at least 6 months are also exempt for 14 days.
 They must also hold proof of funds and hotel reservation or contact information in Taiwan.